 Liquid creamers come in both the cold and room-temperature sections in the grocery store, but both need refrigeration after opening.
 The main differences between them are in the ingredients and packaging.
-“Shelf stable products are packaged in aseptic containers, which means that there are no bacteria in the packaging itself that can cause the product to spoil,” explains Largeman-Roth.
+“Shelf-stable products are packaged in aseptic containers, which means that there are no bacteria in the packaging itself that can cause the product to spoil,” Largeman-Roth says.

 When does coffee creamer expire?

 The shelf life all depends on the type of creamer you have.
-Generally, the liquid dairy creamer, both opened and unopened, will last refrigerated between one to two weeks, shares food blog, Lucky Belly.
+Generally speaking, the liquid dairy creamer, both opened and unopened, will last refrigerated between one to two weeks.

 Powder alternatives can last in the cupboard longer, between three to six months.